Corporate

 A

-The other one is that the certainty that this is the kind of a return that is available.
-Today, the fixed deposit rates vary anywhere between 7% in public sector banks, 12.5% in small finance banks.
+The other aspect is that the product would provide certainty in the returns.
+Presently, the fixed deposit rates vary anywhere between 7 per cent in public sector banks and 9.5 per cent in small finance banks.

 Advertisement